contentful/vault/README.md

 Depending on the amount of content in a given space, initial synchronization might take some time.
 For that support to pre-seed the database with static content got added.

 For creating an initial database file, use the `VaultDatabaseExporter`.
 This class takes an Android Context and a Vault Space.
 Calling the `.export(..)` method, it  creates a sqlite database in `src/main/assets/initial_seed.db`.
-Instrucing Vault to use this is done like so:
+Vault is instructed to use this as follows:

 ```java
 @Space(